MIWABUNNY | The reality of blogging | Opinion

 Second Life, to me as I am thinking it is to many others, is a game where you are social, can hang out with people, get to know others, look and feel however you want.
 And one of the many perks of this virtual world is the fashion.
-Oh boy, this is my favorite.
+Which I have always admited it is one of my favorite things to do so after being a part of the modeling world and being featured in both runway and magazines in Second Life blogging was the logical path I was to follow.

-Of course my stupid young brain and the many chemicals and hormones it released when I was rejected, left out or ignored never saw it like that.
+After leaving that world, the path to being a self sufficient blogger was not an easy one.
+It came with a lot of help and a lot of rejection.
+Of course, back then, my stupid young brain and the many chemicals and hormones it released made me feel left out or ignored never saw it like that.
 Not until many years later, and I have Second Life blogging to thank for that.
 If you are interested in how I found my voice, you can read that blog here.

 Now let’s actually discuss blogging as a job, not only in SL, but RL also.

-And photo-bloggers, think Flickr, Instagram, Facebook.
+Blogging in Second Life has always seemed to have been two types of content creators, those with an independent website to host their content, from video, opinion pieces, photo blogging and more.
+And photo blogging/influencer types.
 These last ones will usually use a platform that is more photo oriented, if they have a blog, it will most likely showcase a gallery with the item list and where to buy in the description.

 Brands will look for what fits their vision.